facebook/react-native/docs/Performance.md

   }
 }
 ```
 Then it will automatically remove all console.* calls in release (production) version.
-And it still works in debug version!
+And the console.* calls still work in debug version!

 #### Development mode (dev=true)